 Symptoms of COVID-19

-CDC, children do not seem to be at higher risk for getting COVID-19.
-However, some people are, including
+According to the US.
+Centers for Disease Control (CDC), children do not seem to be at higher risk for getting COVID-19.
+However, some people, including children with special health care needs, may be.
+Those at increased risk include:

 How to protect your family